sh-lee-prml/HierSpeechpp/README.md

 This paper is an extension version of above papers.

 ## Update
+### 24.02.20
+- We get back the reconstruction loss for ttv.
+Adding the loss masking for zero-padding decrease the tts performance by generating a random long pause in generated speech and repeated sound(It may affect the loss balance).
+Sorry for the confusion.
+I revised it as a paper version.
 ### 24.01.19
 - We have released the `TTV_v1` training code.
 Regardless of the language, you can train TTV using personal dataset, and perform speech synthesis using the pre-trained `Hierarchical Speech Synthesizer` model.